KATA -Karate x Digital Technology

 Concert: KATA -Karate x Digital Technology

-This collaborative project combines Japanese martial arts, one of the earliest art forms, with music, video, motion-sensor technologies, and other digital media.
-This U.S.-Japan team will use digital technologies to translate martial arts movements into sounds, which will then form a landscape over which musicians will play.
+This collaborative project combines Japanese martial arts, one of the earliest art forms, with music, video, brain-scan technologies, and other digital media.
+This U.S.-Japan team will use digital technologies to translate martial arts movements and performers’ brainwaves into sounds, which will then form a landscape over which musicians will play.

 Gene Coleman is a composer, musician, and director.
 A 2014 Guggenheim Fellow and the winner of the 2013 Berlin Prize for Music, he has created more than 70 works for various instrumentation and media.
 Innovative use of sound, image, space, and time allows Coleman to create work that expands our understanding of the world.
 Since 2001 his work has focused on the global transformation of culture and music’s relationship with science, architecture, video, and dance.
 He studied painting, music, and new media at the School of the Art Institute of Chicago.

 Studied under Katsuya Yokoyama and several masters of the komuso shakuhachi tradition.
 A graduate of the NHK School of Traditional Music, Nakamura went on to study composition and jazz theory at Berklee College of Music.
 He was awarded a master’s degree in composition and third-stream music at the New England Conservatory.
 While still grounding his roots in the classical tradition handed down by komuso monks, Nakamura has delved into different musical genres, including rock, jazz, and contemporary music.